Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 ## 2. Commenting Guidelines

 Comments are essential for helping readers understand the purpose and behavior of the code.
-However, comments should be concise, clear, and meaningful — avoid repeating what is already evident from the code.
+However, comments must be concise, clear, and meaningful — avoid repeating what is already evident from the code.

 ### 2.1 Function Header Comments

 - Each function should have a comment describing its main purpose.
-- Use multi-line comment style `/** ... */` for longer descriptions.
-Do not use this style for short comments.
+- Use multi-line comment style `/** ... */` for longer descriptions and `//` for short one.
+Do not use `/** ... */` for short comments.

 #### Example:

 ```c
 /**